tttrinhtran/cs202-crossing-road/README.md

 # Description

-The plot of the game is about a santa claus, now he is finding his way back home, after work aka giving out some gifts.
+The plot of the game is about a Santa Claus, now he is finding his way back home, after work aka giving out some gifts.
 But with his naivety, santa needs your help.
 By default, the main character is a santa claus that must cross a series of busy roads with other characters like candy, wood, reindeer,...

-Mission of the main character that cross the road and overcome obstacles as far as possible.
+Mission of the main character that is to cross the road and overcome obstacles as far as possible.
-The further the player moves, the more challenging it is to player.
+The further the player moves, the more challenging it is for player.

 # Feature